Pamlico Pirate Fishing Charters

 • 1star_icon0%

-Angler holding large silver Little Tunny fish on white boat in ocean water Oriental NC
+Angler holding Little Tunny fish on white boat in ocean waters near Finz Grill using light tackle fishing technique

-The Euthynnus Alletteratus belongs to the order Perciformes and family Scombridae.
-It typically measures between 24 and 48 inches in length, with a weight range from 5 to 15 lbs. - Habitat includes onshore, nearshore, and offshore waters. - Known by multiple names including Bonita, False Albacore, and Little Tuna. - Uses schooling behavior and migration as primary defense mechanisms. - Heads south during winter and fall months as part of migratory pattern.
+The Little Tunny belongs to the order Perciformes and family Scombridae.
+It typically measures between 24 and 48 inches in length, with a weight range from 5 to 15 lbs. - Habitat includes onshore, nearshore, and offshore waters. - Also known as Bonita, False Albacore, or Little Tuna. - Uses schooling behavior as a primary defense mechanism. - Migratory species that moves south during fall and winter months.

 Fishing Charter by Captain Dave Hegel in December